 On August 22, 2014, DHEC submitted a SIP Package to EPA addressing the requirements for a 2008 ozone marginal nonattainment area, including an emissions inventory.

-On February 27, 2015, DHEC submitted a Pre-Hearing SIP Package request to redesignate the York NAA to attainment.
-The public notice was published in the State Register on the same day.
+On April 17, 2015, DHEC submitted a SIP Package request to redesignate the York nonattainment area to attainment.
+A Notice of Final Amendment to the Air Quality SIP was published in the State Register on April 24, 2015.
 This action is due to the latest ozone monitoring data that show all monitors in and near the nonattainment area to have 2014 design values lower than the 2008 NAAQS (0.075 ppm.)
-The public comment period is open through Monday, March 30, 2015.
-A public hearing will be held March 30, 2015, at 1 p.m. in the Wallace Room (3141), 2600 Bull Street, Columbia, South Carolina.
-More information is available at the "Scheduled Public Hearings" link on the webpage at http://www.scdhec.gov/PublicNotices/sip/.
-Interested parties are also encouraged to contact Roger Jerry at (803) 898-1799 or email@example.com for more information.
+A public hearing was held March 30, 2015.
+No comments, written or oral, were received from the public.
+Interested parties are encouraged to contact Roger Jerry at (803) 898-1799 or firstname.lastname@example.org for more information.

 On April 30, 2004, the EPA designated and classified a portion of York County, South Carolina within the Rock Hill-Fort Mill area as a moderate nonattainment area for the 8-hour ozone NAAQS of 0.08 ppm set in 1997.
 This area is part of the larger Charlotte-Gastonia-Rock Hill (Metrolina) nonattainment area.On August 31, 2007, DHEC submitted its state implementation plan (SIP) (later adjusted April 29, 2010) for the nonattainment area.
 The SIP addressed how the area would attain the NAAQS (i.e., the attainment demonstration), reasonably available control measures, reasonable progress, emissions statement, and contingency measures.